difang-huang/difang-huang.github.io/index.md

   - [[SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3680321)] [[CEPR Interview](https://www.youtube.com/watch?v=K6GAchZP9E8&t=1s&ab_channel=CEPR%26VideoVox)]

 **Openings**
-- Contact me if you would like to explore the possibility of RA & post-doc.
+- Contact me if you would like to explore the possibility of RA & post-doc in the 2025-2026 cohort.
 - Placements of RAs:
   - PhD in Finance @ CityU HK (2024)
   - PhD in Finance @ HKU (2024)